fsprojects/Paket/docs/content/faq.md

 3. Run [paket install](paket-install.html) with the `--hard` flag.
 This will analyze the dependencies, generate a paket.lock file, remove all the old package references from your project files and replace them with equivalent `Reference`s in a syntax that can be managed automatically by Paket.
 4. (Optional) Raise corresponding issue [here](https://github.com/fsprojects/Paket/issues) so that we can make the command even better.

-## Does Paket allow groups like bundler does?

-No, at the moment we don't see the need for something like [bundler's groups](http://bundler.io/v1.7/groups.html) in the .NET environment.
-Longer discussion can be found [here](https://github.com/fsprojects/Paket/issues/116).

 ## Can I use Paket to manage npm/bower/whatever dependencies?

 [No.](https://github.com/fsprojects/Paket/issues/61) We don't believe in reinventing the wheel.